alextanhongpin/saga-pattern/draft.md

 - type: the type, e.g. order_saga
 - current_step: the current step of the saga, e.g. book_flight, end is a special step used to indicate completion
 - step_definitions: a json array of [{name, next, undo, rank}]
-- last_run_at: the time it was last run
+- locked_at: the time it was last locked
 - created_at
+- updated_at

 saga_step
 - id
 - saga_id
-- status: one of pending, started, succeeded, failed
+- status: one of pending, started (we can remove this and indicate it has started once locked at is not null), succeeded, failed
 - name: name of step, e.g. book_flight
 - request_params: the request params in jsonb
 - response_params: the response params in jsonb
-- last_run_at: the date it last run, can be used to check threshold
+- locked_at: the date it last run, can be used to check threshold
 - retry_count: the number of retries
-- retry_threshold: the max number of retries, 0 means no retry allowed
+- retry_threshold: the max number of retries, 0 means no retry allowed. if the method is compensating, it should never fail.